Native American tribes in Virginia: 20th century

 During Plecker's time, many Virginia Indians and African Americans left the state to escape its segregationist strictures.
 Others tried to fade into the background until the storm passed.
 Plecker's "paper genocide" dominated state recordkeeping for more than two decades, but declined after he retired in 1946.
 It destroyed much of the documentation that had shown families continuing to identify as Indian.

 The Racial Integrity Act was not repealed until 1967, after the ruling of the US Supreme Court case Loving v.
 Virginia, which stated anti-miscegenation laws were unconstitutional.
 In the ruling the court stated: "The freedom to marry, or not marry, a person of another race lies with the individual and cannot be infringed by the State."

 In the late 1960s, two Virginia organizations applied for federal recognition through the BAR under the Bureau of Indian Affairs.
 The Ani-Stohini/Unami first petitioned in 1968 and the Rappahannock filed shortly thereafter.
-The B.I.A. later told tribal leaders that they had lost the Ani-Stohini/Unami petition; they said that during the American Indian Movement takeover of the Interior Building in 1972, many documents were lost or destroyed.
 The Rappahannock tribe was recognized by the State of Virginia.
 Today, at least 13 tribes in Virginia have petitioned for federal recognition.

-With the repeal of the Racial Integrity Act, individuals were allowed to have their birth certificates and other records changed to note their ethnic Indian identity (rather than black or white "racial" classification), but the state government charged a fee.
-After 1997, when Delegate Harvey Morgan's bill HB2889 passed to correct this injustice, any Virginia Indian who had been born in Virginia could have his or her records changed for free to indicate identity as Virginia Indian.
+With the repeal of the Racial Integrity Act, individuals were allowed to have their birth certificates and other records changed to note their ethnic American Indian identity (rather than Black or white "racial" classification), but the state government charged a fee.
+After 1997, when Delegate Harvey Morgan's bill HB2889 passed, any Virginia Indian who had been born in Virginia could have his or her records changed for free to indicate identity as Virginia Indian.

-In the 1980s, the state officially recognized several tribes in a process authorized under legislation.
-The tribes had struggled to be recognized, against issues of racial discrimination.
-Because of their long history of interaction with European Americans, only two tribes had retained control of reservation lands established during the colonial period.
-Their "landless" condition added to their difficulty in documenting historic continuity of their people, as outsiders assumed that without a reservation, the Indians had assimilated to the majority culture.
-Another three tribes were recognized by the state in 2010.